Is Combing Your Hair Too Much a Bad Thing?

 Be Gentle

-- Take your time, especially with tangles—rushing can cause damage.
+- Don't be in a hurry—take your time, especially with tangles, as rushing can cause damage.

 Use Detangling Aids

-Detangling sprays and leave-in conditioners reduce friction and make combing easier.
+Sprays and conditioners that are used as leave-in reduce friction and make combing easier.
+Detangling.

 Tool Type | Hair Types | Advantages | Disadvantages |